Table of Contents

 - Muscle weakness

-Based on the type of injury, the treatment will be planned.
+Based on the type of musculoskeletal disability, the treatment will be planned.
 Milder pain can be relieved by home treatments like hot or cold therapy, over-the-counter medications, stretching exercises, stress relief therapies, weight reduction, posture correction therapies, and complete rest.

 Non-invasive treatments can heal some injuries.
 They are